AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 ---
-title: Using the Dispatcher with Multiple Domains
+title: Use Dispatcher with Multiple Domains
 description: Learn how to use the Dispatcher to process page requests in multiple web domains.
 contentOwner: User
 cq-exporttemplate: /etc/contentsync/templates/geometrixx/page/rewrite